-Can You Receive SSD Benefits for Carpal Tunnel Syndrome?
+Can You Receive SSD Benefits for Carpal Tunnel Syndrome in Connecticut?

 If you’ve suffered repetitive hand or wrist injuries that have resulted in carpal tunnel syndrome, you may qualify for Social Security disability benefits if your impairments prevent you from working.
 The SSD attorneys at Kocian Law Group may be able to help.